Welcome to

 The OHA has assembled subject matter experts from across a wide spectrum of disciplines.
 Volunteers from the ODWC, hunting industry, hunting TV production, and more.

-Each of the subject matter experts brings a broad range of deer hunting knowledge, has been exposed to a wide range of ideas from education, personal experiences from years in the field, and offers a wide perspective to enable them to present on their topic of expertise.
+Each of the subject matter experts brings a broad range of deer hunting knowledge, has been exposed to a wide range of ideas from education, personal experiences from years in the field, and offers a wide perspective that enable them to present on their topic of expertise.
 They will provide tactics and strategies to help overcome myths and folklore about deer behavior.

 Bobby Armstrong